angelozero/task-management-api/README.md

     ```
   - ![graphql.png](images/graphql.png)
   - [Trying to use MockMvc to test a GraphQL API](https://github.com/spring-projects/spring-graphql/issues/779)
+- 11 - Integrations tests (REST / GRAPHQL)

 - Next steps
+  - Cash to the service for PokeApi using Redis (Docker)
   - Sealed and non sealed class
-  - Cash to the service for PokeApi using Redis (Docker)
-  - Integration tests
   - RabbitMQ
   - JWT Authentication